communityhubHeader communityhubHeader

 • This addressed various issues observed when using autocannons with high rates of fire, where it would take longer than it should to shoot an entire clip.

-Below are lists of the tanks that currently use the updated autocannon support.
+Below are lists of the tanks that currently use autocannon support.
+Tanks that mount rocket launchers and flamethrowers are indicated with a note.

 Rotary Autocannons: General Description